winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 #### Their Foremost Disciples

 22\.
 “The Buddha Vipaśyin had two disciples who were foremost: First was Khaṇḍa, and second was Tiṣya.
 The Buddha Śikhin had two disciples who were foremost: First was Abhibhū, and second was Sambhava.
 The Buddha Viśvabhū had two disciples who were foremost: First was Bhujiṣya, and second was Uttama.
 The Buddha Krakucchanda had two disciples who were foremost: First was Saṃjñin, and second was Vidhura.
-The Buddha Kanakamuni had two disciple who were foremost: First was Śrāvaṇa and second was Uttara.
+The Buddha Kanakamuni had two disciple who were foremost: First was Śrāvaṇa, and second was Uttara.
 The Buddha Kāśyapa had two disciples who were foremost: First was Tiṣya, and second was Bharadvāja.
 Now, I have two disciples who are foremost: First is Śāriputra, and second is Maudgalyāyana.”[\[14\]](#n14){:#ref14}
 {:#p22}

 23\.
 The Buddha then spoke in verse: